pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

 Their purposes are to isolate a transition from the rest.

-* If you click on "Mute", this transition is ignored.
+* If you click on "Mute", _this transition is ignored_ by the animator.
-* If you click on "Solo", only this transition can be played by the animator.
+* If you click on "Solo", _only this transition can be played_ by the animator.

+It's really useful when you want to test a specific state or a precise flow.

 ### Atomic